This page is about me, and about RomeWise. Hi, I'm Elyssa Bernard, the creator and publisher of the RomeWise web site.

 So I created this web site as a guide for all of them; all of you.
 This guide is for everyone coming to Rome who wants to know not just the basic stuff but all the interesting and even esoteric things in between.

 It's taken me, and is taking me, years to write it and construct it.
 This is because I spend a lot of time running our hotel business with my husband!
 But it is a labor of love and I hope it shows.
-I hope you will find that this web site is helpful in planning your trip to Rome.
+I hope you will find that this website is helpful in planning your trip to Rome.
+I was passionate about Romewise when I began it in 2009 and am even more so today!

 I am passionate about living in Rome.
 I also get the most out of it: I walk around a lot, I eat (and drink), A LOT, and I do as much cultural stuff as I can.
 I have visited and toured several times over most of the important, and many lesser-known, sites in Rome.
 I take tours (in Italian or English) of these sites as often as I can.